cinarkaan/Rumaroll-Unity3d--/README.md

 <p>The Dwarf is strolling free around the on the platform.
 If you are at the view aspect of the dwarf and move toward this aspect , it will notice and attack to you... .
 So do not try to move if dwarf looks toward you.
 Be Carefull !!!</p>

+<p>Dynamic tiles was placed for each 3 map.
+This tiles change properties(colors ,texture) depends on the shader properties.
+So it changes at the each 3 seconds between dummy and original. !!!</p>